 The 7 Principles for Healthy, Happy Marriages

 Fundamentally, great marriages depend on how you interact daily to strengthen the friendship and the sense of positivity in your relationship.
 These 7 principles are inter-related —improvements in 1 area will positively impact the other areas.
 We’ll zoom in on the first principle in detail, followed by a brief overview of the remaining 6 principles.
-You can get the full mojo from the book / complete summary.
+You can a similar level of detail for all 7 principles from our complete summary or get the full mojo from the book.

 1. ENHANCE YOUR LOVE MAPS

 You can only truly love someone if you know them well.
 Happy couples know each other intimately—it’s like having a love map in their mind where they store all the details about their spouse, e.g. their best friends, favorite music, greatest fears and hopes, current stresses.